 Three Billboards Outside Ebbing, Missouri is as black a comedy as they come.
 Set exactly where its title indicates, it tells the story of Mildred Hayes (Frances McDormand), a mother so angered that local police haven’t found her daughter’s killer that she buys ad space to declare it.
-The police chief, Bill Willoughby (Woody Harrelson), and his dunce-like, possibly racist colleague, Jason Dixon (Sam Rockwell), are not happy with the stark black and blue billboards and what starts as a plea for justice, quickly turns into something more dangerous.
+The police chief, Bill Willoughby (Woody Harrelson), and his dunce-like, possibly racist colleague, Jason Dixon (Sam Rockwell), are not happy with the stark black and red billboards and what starts as a plea for justice, quickly turns into something more dangerous.

 On some level, the film is about power and the way people wield it against each other.
 Mildred makes the first move, emasculating the police department by publicly calling them out.
 Given that female rage is having somewhat of a cultural moment, there’s something familiar about McDormand’s character.
 However, there’s also something about her that keeps her from fitting in with the women currently changing Hollywood by speaking truth to men in power.

 While a murdered daughter and an abusive husband are used as excuses for Mildred’s actions, as the film goes on, we realize that she might just be selfish and mean.
 Why else would she simultaneously use and abuse a smitten neighbor or post the billboards with so little concern for how they’ll affect her son?
 In truth, Mildred’s self-righteous anger feels like toxic masculinity disguised in a woman’s body.